Shorty Story by Carrie Martin

 "Aaargh!" he screamed, ready to snap.
 "What is the point of sticking around, getting dragged into words, when people can't even hear me?"

 Convinced nobody would notice if he disappeared, he decided to take a much-needed holiday.
-He pulled the suitcase out from under his bed, then booked a last minute flight to the island of Abbadabbadoo.
+He pulled the suitcase out from under his bed, then booked a last-minute

 Meanwhile, back home, letters and people alike were going out of their minds.
 Homework was getting messed up, people were getting lost in their cars, and nobody understood each other.